rachelwang/SMC4WM/README.md

     "      <propertyfile> is the file name and path of properties to be checked."

-    "      <propertyfile> is the file name and path of Intervention to be implemented.
+    "      <interventionfile> is the file name and path of Intervention to be implemented.
 This parameter is optional！"

 Available test specifications: